A phobia or fear of bees has two names, Melissophobia and Apiphobia.

 Behavior modeling

 Behavior modeling to overcome apiphobia requires you to find a person who behaves without fear around bees.
-A beekeeper would be the ideal candidate, but a fearless friend will be able to help too.

-With this method, you are required to observe how the other person behaves around bees.
-Start off in large open spaces where you will see an occasional bee.
 Transition and work towards smaller spaces and eventually to areas where hives are kept.
 If you like, you might ask them what they are thinking or how they are feeling.

-During your behavior modeling sessions, try to mimic the behavior of the other person.
+During your modeling sessions, try to mimic the behavior of the other person.
 If you feel the anxiety of your phobia coming on, recognize that feeling and try to relax.
 Build up the length of your sessions each time.

 Flooding

 This approach is usually done with the help of a professional but can be done alone.
 You can do this using the visualization technique or with real bees.
-Alternatively, start with visualization and move onto the real thing as you proceed.

 You may opt to go through Visualization Flooding.
 To do this, find somewhere comfortable to sit where you feel safe and will not be disturbed.
 Close your eyes and imagine you are in a place where there are bees present.